andreishpilenok/tempgamename/README.md

 I'll just either make assets or find them somewhere online.
 I won't really need anything difficult.

+Problem with this idea- it doesn't have an actual player/collisions.

 # Backup Idea
  A sidescroller
 - screen always scrolling leftward, forcing the player to go right to continue